GoogleCloudPlatform/httplb-autoscaling-go/README.md

 	export PATH=$PATH:/usr/local/go/bin
 	go run /tmp/generate_files.go ${TMP_BUCKET} /tmp/eiffel.jpg

 Go ahead and close your ssh connection to the GCE instance.
-The remaining commands can be run from your local shell.
+The remaining commands must be run from your local shell.

 Generate some load!
 The following command will copy image files from a public GCS bucket to the project's input bucket, where they will be processed.